playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-## Hidden Memory Leaks
+## Hidden Memory Leaks {#hidden-memory-leaks}

-While we've quickly glanced at how each framework is able to cleanup their side effects using a side effect handler that runs when a component unmounts, we haven't seen how this impacts other aspects of a component yet.
+While we've quickly glanced at how each framework is able to clean up their side effects using a side effect handler that runs when a component unmounts, we haven't seen how this impacts other aspects of a component yet.

 For example, [we mentioned in the first chapter that you can emit events from a child component into a parent component](/posts/ffg-fundamentals-intro-to-components#Outputs).
-Let's build out a component that uses _events_ to trigger an parent function a second after its contents are shown.
+Let's build out a component that uses _events_ to trigger a parent function a second after its contents are shown.

 > Let's not yet introduce cleanup, you'll see why in a second.